-Also check your furnishings for damp or mildew.
-If there’s any springiness in the floors, check to make sure it’s not caused by damp by looking to see if there are any damp or dark patches.
+If there’s any springiness in the floors, make sure it’s not caused by damp by looking to see if there are any damp or dark patches.
 You might also want to use a damp meter if you’re concerned.

-If you’ve used salt containers during the winter months then empty these.
+If you’ve used any moisture traps or salt containers during the winter months then empty these.

-Also have a good look in every room to make sure you’ve not had another unwelcome visitors, such as mice or rats, by looking for droppings or damage to upholstery or even flooring.
+Also have a good look in every room to make sure you’ve not had any unwelcome visitors, such as mice or rats, by looking for droppings or damage to upholstery or even the furniture or flooring.

-Turn on the heating system, be that the gas central heating, electric heaters, fire, or oil filled radiators to warm the caravan through.
+Close the windows and warm the caravan through by turning on the heating system, be that the gas central heating, electric heaters, fire, or oil filled radiators.

-Check the condition of your fire extinguisher and the replace batteries in smoke alarms, carbon monoxide detectors and security alarms, if needed.
+Replace batteries in smoke alarms, carbon monoxide detectors and then security alarms, if needed.

 Not only will you feel ready to enjoy lots of holidays in your static caravan or lodge if it’s clean and fresh, but removing dirt and other nasties will also help keep the bodywork, soft furnishings and other fixtures and fittings in a good condition.